 A lot of us lack confidence when it comes to the use of technology/digital in our work and in our teaching.
 Therefore, we often do not recognise or give credit to ourselves for the level of digital competence we hold, and can build on.
 In that context we have developed 4 Top Tips as well as recommendations for self-reflection and self-assessment tools which will build your digital confidence, provide you with a language and guide you in the right direction to further develop your digital skills and competencies should you wish to do so.

 - You are not alone.
-Impostor Syndrome is real.
 Especially true when it comes to digital and the use of technology.
-We are dealing with exceptional times in our personal lives, let alone in our working lives.
-If you are reading this, it means you are willing to learn, and that means the world right now.
+We are dealing with exceptional times in both our personal lives and working lives.
+If you are reading this, it means you are willing to learn.
 Trusting that you are not alone in feeling overwhelmed, not alone in worrying about your digital skills and competencies, should reassure you.
 It is natural to feel like this and we are all in this together.

 - Trusted friend.
 We often speak about having a ‘critical friend’ in academia.
 That friend who will provide you with honest feedback, that friend whom you trust.
 Your current situation is no different.
 We need that trusted friend (colleague or family member) who will practice online activities with us, who will give feedback on content creation and we can do the same for them.
-This helps address any fear or anxieties you might have about ‘pressing the wrong button’ and will build up digital confidence for both of you.
+This helps address any fear or anxieties you might have about ‘pressing the wrong button’.

 - Pedagogy first.
 Your teaching is the most important thing and the technology will follow.
-In our programme level infographic detailing our EDTL Approach you will see that considerations around technology is just 1 of the 5 themes we recommend you follow.
-Pedagogy always comes first.
-That is not to say that we don’t recognise that your fear and trust of the technology may not overwhelm you at the beginning and therefore some support / training will get you started and reassure you.
-However, it is ‘what works best for you’ takes priority as an educator.
+In our #IUADigEd infographic detailing our EDTL Approach, you will note the emphasis is on pedagogy; only one of the five themes pertains to considerations around technology.
+You may be overwhelmed by the fear of using technology but support and training will help you get started and grow your confidence.
+What “works best for you” takes priority as an educator.
 Consistency and simplicity are key recommendations in this regard.

 The Enhancing Digital Teaching & Learning Project is based at the